Stop the attacks on migrants – resistance is not a crime!

 “We call for an end to the cruel, destructive and indiscriminate ICE raids that are tearing apart our communities, disrupting our economy and hurting all working people.
 Immigrant workers are essential to our society: feeding our nation, caring for our elders, cleaning our workplaces and building our homes.” (seiu-usww.org, June 6)

 As of this writing, Huerta has been released from the hospital but still remains in police custody.
-The Southern Workers Assembly has called emergency protests in several cities in North Carolina and in Atlanta demanding Huerta’s release.
+Emergency protests were called in over 30 U.S. cities on June 9 demanding Huerta’s release.

 Thousands of migrants in large and small cities have been detained and sent to prison inside and outside the U.S., including in Guantanamo and El Salvador.
 They are denied the right to a trial, a hearing of charges and any other legal due process supposedly guaranteed under the Constitution.
 Trump is attempting to carry out his own version of ethnic cleansing of migrants out of the U.S. — similar to the ethnic cleansing of Palestinians from Gaza.